-Proposals for small scale affordable housing on rural exception sites for people with a parish connection, (as defined in the supporting text to this plan), on the edge of the Gayton village development envelope are supported provided that:
+Proposals for small scale affordable housing on rural exception sites for people with a parish connection on the edge of the Gayton village development envelope will be supported subject to the following criteria:

-- a) the proposed development, by virtue of its size, scale and type, will not exceed the identified local needs for affordable housing; - b) the types of dwellings proposed meet the needs identified in Gayton parish as identified in an up-to-date housing needs survey or assessment; - c) the affordable homes are provided in perpetuity; - d) no significant harm would be caused to the character of the village, its setting or the countryside
+- a) the proposed development, by virtue of its size, scale and type, will not exceed the identified local needs for affordable housing; - b) the types of dwellings proposed meet the needs identified in Gayton parish as identified in an up-to-date housing needs survey or assessment; - c) the affordable homes are provided in perpetuity; - d) the development would respect the character of the village and its relationship with the surrounding countryside.

-Every effort should be made to combine modern, energy-saving utilities and services with high quality, exceptional design, construction and energy efficiency measures to ensure fully sustainable, environmentally friendly, affordable housing.
+Proposals which combine modern, energy-saving utilities and services with high quality, exceptional design, construction and energy efficiency measures to ensure fully sustainable, environmentally friendly, affordable housing will be supported.